kuehn-lars/fhdw-data-technologies/instructions/windows.md

 # Windows Installation Guide: Microsoft SQL Server 2022 Express

-This guide shows you how to set up Microsoft SQL Server 2022 on your local Windows machine.
+This guide shows you how to set up Microsoft SQL Server 2022 on your local Windows machine for use with Visual Studio Code.

 ### Why use 2022 instead of 2025?